sjoblomj/incunable/README.md

 docker run --rm --user $(id -u):$(id -g) -v $(pwd)/input:/input -v $(pwd)/output:/output -v $(pwd)/resources:/resources -v $(pwd)/templates:/templates incunable:v1.x /input /output /resources /templates
 ```

-### Dockerhub
+### Docker Hub
-There is a job to automatically publish Incunable on Dockerhub.
-When the author creates a git tag (`git tag v1.x`) and pushes it (`git push origin v1.x`), GitHub Actions will automatically build and publish Incunable on Dockerhub.
+There is a job to automatically publish [Incunable on Docker Hub](https://hub.docker.com/r/sjoblomj/incunable).
+When the author creates a git tag (`git tag v1.x`) and pushes it (`git push origin v1.x`), GitHub Actions will automatically build and publish Incunable on Docker Hub.

 ## Testing
 There is a small test script that can be used to verify that the code and templates behave as expected.
 It will output the documentation in the `/tmp` directory, and verify that it is identical to what is in the `./documentation/output` directory.
 Run it with `./run_tests.sh`.